Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

   The selected attribute value is displayed in the box.

 4. Click the [SAVE] button in the bottom right corner.
   The new variant is added to the product.
 The *Add single variant* window is closed.
-The product variant is displayed in the variants list.
+The variant is displayed in the variants list.

   ![Variant added](/Assets/Screenshots/PIM/Products/List/Variants/VariantAddedCreate.png "[Variant added]")

 5. Click the [SAVE] button in the upper right corner.
   The variant is saved.
 The product view is closed.
-The product variant is displayed in the products list when you enable the **List all products** option in the *Variants* drop-down list at the top of the products list.
+The variant is displayed in the products list when you enable the **List all products** option in the *Variants* drop-down list at the top of the products list.

 #### Create multiple variants